MathieuFortune/mathieufortune.github.io/_posts/2024-09-06-design-sprint.md

                         <div class="timeline-content">
                             <p class="bold">Concept Refinement and Presentation</p>
                             <p>
-                                1. I transformed our sketches into a cohesive flowchart diagram<br/>
+                                <li>I transformed our sketches into a cohesive flowchart diagram</li>
-                                2. I developed comprehensive wireframes incorporating key insights and ideas<br/>
+                                <li>I developed comprehensive wireframes incorporating key insights and ideas</li>
-                                3. We presented the flowchart and wireframes to the internal team<br/>
+                                <li>We presented the flowchart and wireframes to the internal team</li>
-                                4. We delivered the final presentation to leadership
+                                <li>We delivered the final presentation to leadership</li>
                             </p>
                         </div>
                     </div>